atari-1337/discord.lua/README.md

     * The number of people allowed in the voice channel.
   * `DiscordPermissionsObject PermissionOverwrites`
     * Not usable.
-  * `string ParentCategoryId` `(deprecated)`
+  * `snowflake ParentCategoryId` `(deprecated)`
     * Id of the parent category of the Channel.
-      * Defaults to "0", which errors.
+      * Defaults to "-1".
 Set to "-1" to keep the same parent category.
 It is recommended to use `DiscordChannelObject:SetParent()` to set the ParentCategoryId.

 ## Enumeration